C2SP/C2SP/https-bastion.md

    * The witness protocol produces [cosignatures][], which format signed messages with the prefix `cosignature/v1`.

-The signed messages have no common prefix, guaranteeing domain separation.
+Further reuses of the witness key are NOT RECOMMENDED and MUST be analyzed for domain separation.

 ## Appendix B — Example Go adapter